BYD Seal 07

-The BYD Seal 07 DM-i (比亚迪海豹07 DM-i (Bǐyǎdí Hǎibào 07 DM-i)), previously the BYD Seal DM-i until 2024, is a plug-in hybrid full-size sedan manufactured by BYD Auto since 2023.
+The BYD Seal 07 (比亚迪海豹07 (Bǐyǎdí Hǎibào 07)), previously the BYD Seal DM-i until 2024, is a full-size sedan manufactured by BYD Auto since 2023.
+It was only available as a plug-in hybrid known as the Seal 07 DM-i until the 2026 model year, when a battery-electric version known as the Seal 07 EV was introduced.

+First generation (2023)

+History

-The vehicle was introduced in a prototype form at 2023 Auto Shanghai as the BYD Destroyer 07, and was renamed to the Seal DM-i when it went on sale to integrate it with the Seal series of sedans.
+The Seal DM-i was first introduced as a prototype at 2023 Auto Shanghai named the BYD Destroyer 07 and was planned to be the third product of the Warship Series model line.
+However, plans were changed in July 2023 just months before launch and it was launched as the Seal DM-i instead, to integrate it with the Seal series of sedans.

+Overview

 Sold through Ocean Network dealerships, the Seal DM-i is positioned in the BYD's range as an alternative to the similar BYD Han, which belongs to Dynasty Network dealerships.
 It went on sale in September 2023 in China.

-Overview

-The Seal DM-i was originally called the Destroyer 07 and was planned to be the third product of the Warship Series model line.
-However, plans were changed in July 2023 just months before launch and the vehicle was launched as the Seal 07 DM-i instead.

 The stylistic design by Wolfgang Egger was maintained in the next generation of aesthetics already known from the electric Seal, distinguished, among others, muscular wheel arches, slim roofline and boomerang-shaped headlights.
 The rear lamps took the shape of water drops, dominating the band in the composition with a chrome strip.
 The cabin has a design identical to other models in BYD's Ocean Series product line.
 The central element of the dashboard is the 15.6-inch touchscreen of the multimedia system.